rdkcentral/rdkb-halif-moca/docs/pages/MoCAHalSpec.md

 ## Threading Model

-MoCA HAL is not thread safe, any module which is invoking the MoCA HAL api should ensure calls are made in a thread safe manner.
+MoCA HAL is not thread safe.

+Any module which is invoking the MoCA HAL api should ensure calls are made in a thread safe manner.

-Different 3rd party vendors allowed to create internal threads to meet the operational requirements.
-In this case 3rd party implementations should be responsible to synchronize between the calls, events and cleanup the thread.
+Vendors can create internal threads/events to meet their operation requirements.
+These should be responsible to synchronize between the calls, events and cleaned up on closure.

+## Process Model

+All API's are expected to be called from multiple process.

 ## Memory Model